-While the House has made rapid progress to advance its latest reauthorization bill, no such companion bill has yet been introduced in the Senate.
-The Senate Committee on Health, Education, Labor and Pensions (HELP), chaired by Lamar Alexander (R-TN), has been attempting to reach bipartisan agreement on many of the issues during the bill writing process and has held a variety of hearings in early 2018 regarding reauthorization.
+While the House has made progress toward a reauthorization bill, no such companion bill has yet been introduced in the Senate.
+The Senate Committee on Health, Education, Labor and Pensions (HELP), chaired by Lamar Alexander (R-TN), has been attempting to reach bipartisan agreement on many of the issues during the bill writing process and has held a variety of hearings throughout 2018 regarding reauthorization.
+Chair Alexander has announced his upcoming retirement and desire to reauthorize the Higher Education Act before he departs from Congress.